BDC Hamburger Icon

 Financial tracking using mobile apps

 Some accounting software makers also provide mobile apps, which you can use to run your business from a smartphone.
-A mobile component will enable you to input expenses and income on the go, whether that means snapping a picture of a receipt or inputting income after you leave a winning sales meeting.
+A mobile component will enable you to input expenses and income on the go; that can mean snapping a picture of a receipt or inputting income after you leave a winning sales meeting.
 Not all accounting software offers a mobile app, but it will become a budget lifesaver if you are out of the office often.

 What are the best practices for tracking finances?